-In May 2015, Johnson & Johnson announced a first-of-its-kind pilot partnership between Janssen and the Division of Medical Ethics at the New York University (NYU) School of Medicine to form the Compassionate Use Advisory Committee (CompAC).
-Comprised of external bioethical experts, physicians and patient representatives convened by NYU, the purpose of CompAC, a pilot program, is to ensure a fair, objective and ethical evaluation of single patient requests for investigational medicines.
+In May 2015, Johnson & Johnson announced a first-of-its-kind pilot partnership between Janssen and the Division of Medical Ethics at New York University (NYU) Langone Health to form the Compassionate Use Advisory Committee (CompAC).

 CompAC has led to key learnings on how to objectively, fairly and ethically approach compassionate use requests.
 The company continues its commitment to share its experience from CompAC with a view to supporting this as a way to advance public health, and with the belief that CompAC is a model that has the potential for wider application within the industry.